bitcoinops/bitcoinops.github.io/_topics/en/adaptor-signatures.md

     rather than the needed `R`.

   Therefore Bob can't use the adaptor signature as a final signature.
   However, he can create his own signature using it.
-This is similar to signature Alice created but Bob doesn't commit to `t` here, since Bob doesn't know that value.
+This is similar to the signature Alice created but Bob doesn't commit to `t` here, since Bob doesn't know that value.
 All variables here except `T` are different for Bob than they were for Alice: